alercebroker/web-services/README.md

 Clone this repo using `git clone https://github.com/alercebroker/ztf-api.git` and install requirements with `pip install -r requirements.txt`.

-For modify an existing endpoint, go to `api/sql` and enter the folder of the endpoint that you want to modify.
+For modify an existing endpoint, go to `api/resources` and enter the folder of the endpoint that you want to modify.
 Only write code to specific task of this endpoint.

-If you want to create a new endpoint, create a package with your new routines in `api/sql`.
+If you want to create a new endpoint, create a package with your new routines in `api/resources`.
 After that in the `api/app.py`, import the new logic in the top and add the namespace to the main api object.

 To run in develop, first you must set the following environment variables:

 ```
-DB_HOST=
-DB_PASSWORD=
-DB_USER=
-DB_DATABASE=
+# Config to connect to the PSQL Database
+PSQL_HOST =
+PSQL_DATABASE =
+PSQL_USER =
+PSQL_PASSWORD =
+PSQL_PORT =

+# Config to connect to the MongoDB Database
+MONGO_HOST =
+MONGO_PORT =
+MONGO_DATABASE =
+MONGO_AUTH_SOURCE =
+MONGO_USER =
+MONGO_PASSWORD =

+# optional config to indicate if the app should connect to a especific database.
+CONNECT_PSQL = "default yes"
+CONNECT_MONGO = "default not set"
 ```

 **Note:** If you don't have a database, you can create it using [db-plugins](https://github.com/alercebroker/db-plugins) and [Docker](https://github.com/alercebroker/pipeline-integration-test/blob/main/initdb/Dockerfile).